 Preventing Teen Adderall Abuse

-If you help your child learn about the dangers of Adderall abuse and better ways to manage time, activities, homework and other school-related items, he or she will be less likely to need the drug to stave off sleep.
+If you help your child learn about the dangers of Adderall abuse and better ways to manage time, activities, homework, and other school-related items, he or she will be less likely to need the drug to stave off sleep.

-Remember, the more you speak with your child about the dangers of drug use, the less likely he will be to abuse drugs.
+Remember, the more you speak with your child about the dangers of drug use, the less likely he or she will be to abuse drugs.
 It’s especially important to emphasize the dangers of prescription drugs.
 Many teens feel that these drugs are not as dangerous as illicit drugs and take them without as much concern.

-- According to the 2015 NSDUH, more than 42% of people 12 and older who used prescription amphetamine products like Adderall in 2015 were using them without a prescription.
+- According to the 2015 NSDUH, more than 42% of people aged 12 and older who used prescription amphetamine products like Adderall in 2015 were using them without a prescription.

 - 7% of college students reported non-medical use of Adderall in 2015, the highest prevalence rate in recent years.

 - Among 19 to 30-year-olds in 2015, 9.3% of males and 5.3% of females reported Adderall misuse, with the highest rate of nonmedical use among 21 to 22-year-olds at nearly 11%.